gittester42/core/CODEX-1.md

 Create a codex that will allow to solve problems in a distributed fashion

 #### 2.1 Passive rules
 - A user can request a codex creation by creating an Issue.
-Each such issue should be interpreted as "I might have a problem that you might can solve and I will pay for it"
+Each such issue should be interpreted as "I might have a problem that you might can solve and I will pay for it".
+The issue should contain a problem description in a free form.
-- If a user created a codex-request we should asks him to describe the codex problem in a free form by creating an issue assigned to him